hassantafreshi/easy-form-builder/readme.txt

 License: 				GPLv3 or later
 License URI: 			https://www.gnu.org/licenses/gpl-3.0.en.html

-Easily Create forms with using Easy Form Builder user-friendly, drag & drop form builder.
-This powerful form builder plguin you can create multistep forms.
+Easily Create forms with using Easy Form Builder user-friendly, drag & drop form builder. use this powerful form builder to create multistep forms.

 == Description ==
 **Easy Form Builder** is a drag & drop and user-friendly form creator that allows you to create  multistep professional forms or contact-us forms within minutes.